Balanced information on the PSA blood test

 Are there areas where the advice differs?

 Yes.
-The NHS advice is consistent for all men, regardless of their individual risk.
+Current NHS advice is consistent for all men, regardless of their individual risk.
 In contrast, in line with a 2024 clinical consensus that called for more proactive approaches towards men at highest risk, the risk checker gives a stronger recommendation for these men.
-Men with a family history of prostate cancer and/or Black men are told “we strongly recommend you speak to your GP about your risk”.
+Men from the age of 45 with a family history of prostate cancer and Black men aged 45 and over are told “we strongly recommend you speak to your GP about your risk”

 Furthermore, whilst the NHS advice acknowledges that “most research into PSA testing has been among men aged between 50 and 69” there is no guidance for men aged 70+.
 However, there is strong evidence that men aged over 70 with no symptoms related to prostate cancer are less likely to benefit from having a PSA test.
 Therefore, the risk checker informs men over 70 without additional risk factors that “prostate cancer that appears in men over 70 is usually slow growing.
 It’s unlikely to affect the life expectancy or quality of life of men your age, unless you have symptoms.”